pingidentity/terraform-provider-pingdirectory/docs/resources/backend.md

 - `composite_index_entry_limit` (Number) Specifies the maximum number of entries that are allowed to match a given composite index key before that particular composite index key is no longer maintained.
 - `compress_entries` (Boolean) Indicates whether the backend should attempt to compress entries before storing them in the database.
 - `db_background_sync_interval` (String) Specifies the interval to use when performing background synchronous writes in the database environment in order to smooth overall write performance and increase data durability.
 A value of "0 s" will disable background synchronous writes.
-- `db_cache_percent` (Number) When the `type` attribute is set to `changelog`: Specifies the percentage of JVM memory to allocate to the changelog database cache.
-When the `type` attribute is set to `local-db`: Specifies the percentage of JVM memory to allocate to the database cache.
+- `db_cache_percent` (Number) When the `type` attribute is set to:
+  - `changelog`: Specifies the percentage of JVM memory to allocate to the changelog database cache.
+  - `local-db`: Specifies the percentage of JVM memory to allocate to the database cache.
 - `db_checkpointer_wakeup_interval` (String) Specifies the maximum length of time that should pass between checkpoints.
 - `db_cleaner_min_utilization` (Number) Specifies the minimum percentage of "live" data that the database cleaner attempts to keep in database log files.
 - `db_directory` (String) Specifies the path to the filesystem directory that is used to hold the Berkeley DB Java Edition database files containing the data for this backend.
 The files for this backend are stored in a sub-directory named after the backend-id.
-- `db_directory_permissions` (String) When the `type` attribute is set to `changelog`: Specifies the permissions that should be applied to the directory containing the backend database files and to directories and files created during backup of the backend.
-When the `type` attribute is set to `local-db`: Specifies the permissions that should be applied to the directory containing the backend database files and to directories and files created during backup or LDIF export of the backend.
+- `db_directory_permissions` (String) When the `type` attribute is set to:
+  - `changelog`: Specifies the permissions that should be applied to the directory containing the backend database files and to directories and files created during backup of the backend.
+  - `local-db`: Specifies the permissions that should be applied to the directory containing the backend database files and to directories and files created during backup or LDIF export of the backend.
 - `db_evictor_critical_percentage` (Number) Specifies the percentage over the configured maximum that the database cache is allowed to grow.
 It is recommended to set this value slightly above zero when the database is too large to fully cache in memory.
 In this case, a dedicated background evictor thread is used to perform evictions once the cache fills up reducing the possibility that server threads are blocked.
 - `db_import_cache_percent` (Number) The percentage of JVM memory to allocate to the database cache during import operations.
 - `db_log_file_max` (String) Specifies the maximum size for a database log file.